GabriFila/app-sagra-pesto/README.md

 #### triggers:

 - [ ] onCreate on instantOrder
+  - change timeout ~ 90s
+  - need to get more info on idempotency
   1. update totalRevenue of current service
   2. update totalInstantOrders of current service
   3. update qts in storage